hashicorp/terraform-website/content/source/docs/enterprise/api/run.html.md

 The `force-cancel` action is like [cancel](#cancel-a-run), but ends the run immediately.
 Once invoked, the run is placed into a `canceled` state, and the running Terraform process is terminated.
 The workspace is immediately unlocked, allowing further runs to be queued.

 This endpoint enforces a prerequisite that a [non-forceful cancel](#cancel-a-run) is performed first.
 Once a non-forceful cancel has been performed, an additional cool-off period is enforced.
-The time remaining in the cool-off period can be found using the `GET` endpoint for the run, in the key `force_cancel_delay_seconds`.
+The time remaining in the cool-off period can be found using the [run details endpoint](#get-run-details), in the key `force_cancel_delay_seconds`.
 Once this time period expires, if the run has still not ended, the force-cancel endpoint may be used successfully.

 This endpoint represents an action as opposed to a resource.
 As such, it does not return any object in the response body.